EotvosCollegium/mars/CONTRIBUTING.md

 You can log in to our seeded admin user with email `MAIL_TEST_ADMIN` (`example@eotvos.elte.hu` by default - you can find this in your .env file) and with password `asdasdasd`.
 See `database/seeds/UsersTableSeeder.php` for more predefined users.

-## Alternative: running Docker from terminal
+## Alternative: running Docker from terminal with Sail

 This method is known to work under Linux (Ubuntu 20.04, to be precise).
 Maybe it also works with WSL2.